capturi/integration-api-clients/scim.md

 Keep an eye on the status and the logs.

-## Naming convention
+## Naming convention and user / groups setup

+To be able to match the access model in Capturi (Link: "https://capturi.stonly.com/kb/guide/en/roles-Kci4BwzWcu/Steps/1655497") users with access to Capturi needs to be in AD **Security Groups** matching their role and permissions.

+Note.
+Users can only have one role at a time.

-Group names syncing to capturi must follow the following naming conventions.
+Group names syncing to capturi must follow the following naming conventions:

-* To add users to capturi without assigning them to a team add them to a group with the following format: 'capturi_users_description'
-* To add users to a team the group names must have the following format: 'capturi_team_teamName'
-* To set a user as team lead for a group the format must be the following: 'capturi_teamlead_teamname_teamExternalId'
-  * teamExternalId is found under the team group.
-Click on the group in Entra Id, and copy the "object Id" field.
+Administative roles:

 * To give users administrative role, add them to a group with the following name: 'capturi_role_admins'
+* To give users owner role, add them to a group with the following name: 'capturi_role_owners'

+For users not in Teams:

+* Add them to a group with the following format: 'capturi_users_description' (eg: capturi_this-is-capturi-users)

+For users in Teams:

+* Add users to a group with the following format: 'capturi_team_teamName' (Teams will be created in Capturi with the name provided)
+* Set users as team lead for team,  Add users to a group with the following format: 'capturi_teamlead_teamName_teamExternalId' (teamExternalId is found under the team group.
+Click on the group in Entra Id, and copy the "object Id" field)